spinedaz/Website/Landscape_ecology.md

 ### Useful links and resources

+#### THE TOOLS

+- I used [Gnarly Landscape Utilities](https://circuitscape.org/gnarly-landscape-utilities/) to create my resistance surface.
+In the webpage you can download the tool and also tutorials provided by circuitscape.
+However, I will leave here the link to download only the [toolbox](./Tools/Gnarly Landscape Utilities.tbx).

+- The one and only [Linkage mapper] (https://linkagemapper.org/).

 #### Know how about corridors

 The [Corridor design webpage](http://corridordesign.org/) brings you real study cases about connectivity planning and corridor design.

-A very good and concise review about corridor design: [Forks in the road](./Documents/2008_Beier etal_ConsBiol.LinkageDesigns.pdf).
+A very good and concise review about corridor design: [Forks in the road: Choices in Procedures for Designing Wildland Linkages](./Documents/2008_Beier etal_ConsBiol.LinkageDesigns.pdf).
 I used it to put my ideas in order for the creative process of my thesis.
 It answered a lot of my questions in just a few pages of reading.

-If you are looking for something more ellaborated, they also have this manual:
+If you are looking for something more ellaborated, they also have this manual: [Conceptual steps for designing corridors](./Documents/ConceptualStepsForDesigningCorridors.pdf)

--

 #### Tutorials